Dynamics of stochastic approximation with iterate-dependent Markov noise under verifiable conditions in compact state space with the stability of iterates not ensured: Sample Complexity

 Then from $N'_0$ onwards the iterates will be within $2\epsilon$ of $\theta^*$ with probability at least $1-\gamma$.
 Note that the minimum value of the quantity $\frac{2(T+1)}{(1-e^{-(1-\alpha)T})}$ for $\alpha =0.9$ is $15.16$.

-To understand what should be the optimal step-size i.e. the value of $k$ for which $N'_0$ will be minimum, we plot $N'_0$ as a function of $k$ for two different values of $M$ each with two different values of $\epsilon$ (Fig. \ref{fig1} and \ref{fig2}).
+To understand what should be the optimal step-size i.e. the value of $k$ for which $N'_0$ will be minimum, we plot $N'_0$ as a function of $k$ for two different values of $M$ each with two different values of $\epsilon$ (see Figs. \ref{fig1} and \ref{fig2}).

 From the graph it is clear that for large values of $M$, the optimal $k$ is biased towards $1$ whereas for small values of $k$ it is biased toward $\frac{1}{2}$.
 The reason is that for large $M$, with large step-size, $n_0$ will be much higher although $N'_0 -n_0$ is small whereas with very small $M$, even if we use large step-size, $n_0$ will not be large, thus one can take advantage of $N'_0 -n_0$ being small.